 The result came close to the $5,945,000 paid for a 1985 Porsche 959 Paris-Dakar at the RM Sotheby’s Porsche Atlanta single-marque sale in 2018.
 This was the first time ever that a 959 Paris-Dakar was offered for sale at public auction, and it promptly tripled the then model record for a 959 sold at auction.

-A 1988 Porsche 959 SC Reimagined by Canepa was sold post-hammer for an undisclosed sum, although it was advertised as “Asking $3,250,000” shortly after the auction.
+A 1988 Porsche 959 SC Reimagined by Canepa was sold post-hammer for an undisclosed sum.
+It was advertised as “Asking $3,250,000” shortly after the auction but the final results ranking hints at a price below $3 million.

 2015 Porsche 918 Spyder